 Each swap dealer and major swap participant shall designate an individual to serve as a chief compliance officer.

-- (A) report directly to the board or to the senior officer of the swap dealer or major swap participant; - (B) review the compliance of the swap dealer or major swap participant with respect to the swap dealer and major swap participant requirements described in this section; - (C) in consultation with the board of directors, a body performing a function similar to the board, or the senior officer of the organization, resolve any conflicts of interest that may arise; - (D) be responsible for administering each policy and procedure that is required to be established pursuant to this section;

-- (E) ensure compliance with this chapter (including regulations) relating to swaps, including each rule prescribed by the Commission under this section;

-- (F) establish procedures for the remediation of noncompliance issues identified by the chief compliance officer through any-

-- (i) compliance office review;
+(2) Duties The chief compliance officer shall (A) report directly to the board or to the senior officer of the swap dealer or major swap participant; (B) review the compliance of the swap dealer or major swap participant with respect to the swap dealer and major swap participant requirements described in this section; (C) in consultation with the board of directors, a body performing a function similar to the board, or the senior officer of the organization, resolve any conflicts of interest that may arise; (D) be responsible for administering each policy and procedure that is required to be established pursuant to this section; (E) ensure compliance with this chapter (including regulations) relating to swaps, including each rule prescribed by the Commission under this section; (F) establish procedures for the remediation of noncompliance issues identified by the chief compliance officer through any (i) compliance office review; (ii) look-back; (iii) internal or external audit finding; (iv) self-reported error; or (v) validated complaint; and of noncompliance issues.

-- (ii) look-back;

-- (iii) internal or external audit finding;

-- (iv) self-reported error; or

-- (v) validated complaint; and

-- (G) establish and follow appropriate procedures for the handling, management response, remediation, retesting, and closing of noncompliance issues.
+(G) establish and follow appropriate procedures for the handling, management response, remediation, retesting, and closing